CR not removed by median stacking

 2. Run the MEGARA DRP to generate the CR masks: The execution of the MEGARA DRP with this YAML file is interactive (see below), and the result is a FITS file named crmasks.fits, which contains several masks that can later be used to remove the cosmic rays using different strategies.
 This file must be copied to the data/ subdirectory.

 3. Run the MEGARA DRP to generate the reduced scientific result: Once the file crmasks.fits is placed in the data/ subdirectory, the MEGARA DRP can be run again to generate the reduced scientific result, using for that purpose the corresponding YAML file.
-During this step, the user must one of the available strategies for combining exposures and removing cosmic rays.
-Instead of using the default median combination, specify one of the following methods in the requirements section: mediancr, meancrt or meancr.
+During this step, the user must chose one of the available strategies for combining exposures and removing cosmic rays.
+Instead of using the default median combination, one must specify one of the following methods in the requirements section: mediancr, meancrt or meancr.

 Note